VARI-AIR TROUBLESHOOTING GUIDE

 SYSTEM PLUGGED

-• Step1 – turn blower and air lock switches to the off positions.
+• Step1 – Turn blower and air lock switches to the off positions.

-• Step2 – Turn Speed control switch to the MANUAL position and the Speed Dial to 100%.
+• Step2 – Turn speed control switch to the MANUAL position and the Speed Dial to 100%.

 • Step3 – Go to the blower and open the brass bypass ball valve